-1 So when I what I expect of some 2 institutions is sort of, you know and I've had in my 3 short professional tenure, I guess, relative to many 4 others, I've had a lot of experience in institutional 5 racism and being the brunt of that, so much so now that I'm 6 starting to be thankful that I'm the one receiving it, 7 because it's had such a dramatic and traumatic impact upon 8 me in my life.
-I really just don't want other people 9 experiencing it.
+So when I -- what I expect of some 1 institutions is sort of, you know -- and I've had in my 2 short professional tenure, I guess, relative to many 3 4 others, I've had a lot of experience in institutional racism and being the brunt of that, so much so now that I'm 5 6 starting to be thankful that I'm the one receiving it, because it's had such a dramatic and traumatic impact upon 7 me in my life.
+I really just don't want other people 8 9 experiencing it.
 And, of course, they all have before me.
-10 It's a cycle.
-But I think it's important 11 that, you know, you guys understand, that you understand, 12 and that institutions understand, that in order you 13 know, all this talk of reconciliation and moving forward, 14 and the TRC, Truth and Reconciliation Commission, and 94 15 calls to action.
+It's a cycle.
+But I think it's important 10 that, you know, you guys understand, that you understand, 11 and that institutions understand, that in order -- you 12 know, all this talk of reconciliation and moving forward, 13 and the TRC, Truth and Reconciliation Commission, and 94 14 15 calls to action.
 That's great, but how do we mobilize?
-16 I find institutions struggle and have 17 difficulty with understanding or finding a way to mobilize 18 or operationalize their mandates and to do things well and 19 productively, you know?
-And it tends to be in a context 20 where they come to us with a decision, or a process, or a 21 policy, and be like, "Here you go.
-This is I've thought 22 about you and considered you and this is what we're going 23 to do."
-But that's not it.
-24 And I think it really, we can't get to how 25 we're going to make this world work until institutions and outsiders understand that they really have to get to where we are.
-They have to be as invested in understanding concepts like two-eyed seeing, or different ways of knowing the world, or learning a new language, or embracing new people and new culture.
-They have to get there to be able to effectively engage us.
-From my perspective, we've done a lot of work to get to a place where we can effectively engage, and speak another language, and participate meaningfully.
-We need other people to be able to do that as well, otherwise we can't -- literally, can't move any initiatives forward because we don't -- we don't understand each other.
+I find institutions struggle and have 16 17 difficulty with understanding or finding a way to mobilize 18 or operationalize their mandates and to do things well and productively, you know?
+And it tends to be in a context 19 where they come to us with a decision, or a process, or a 20 21 policy, and be like, "Here you go.
+This is -- I've thought about you and considered you and this is what we're going 22 outsiders understand that they really have to get to where 1 we are.
+They have to be as invested in understanding 2 concepts like two-eyed seeing, or different ways of knowing 3 the world, or learning a new language, or embracing new 4 people and new culture.
+They have to get there to be able 5 6 to effectively engage us.
+From my perspective, we've done a lot of work to get to a place where we can effectively 7 engage, and speak another language, and participate 8 9 meaningfully.
+We need other people to be able to do that as well, otherwise we can't -- literally, can't move any 10 initiatives forward because we don't -- we don't understand 11 12 each other.